What is kidney dialysis?

 Our kidney dialysis service provides renal replacement therapy (RRT) to patients living in north central London.

 We are committed to providing a service that is local to patients' homes and convenient to their lifestyle.
 The Royal Free London operates community-based dialysis units delivering local treatment to patients from Edmonton to Kings Cross.
+You can find out more about our kidney units in our welcome to haemodialysis booklet.

 We also have an acute dialysis centre at the Royal Free Hospital for in-patients suffering from chronic kidney failure who may have specialist requirements.